 The bus has a curved cowl below the windshield and a metal-covered trunk at the back for passengers’ luggage rather than the simple canvas cover found on the previous Model TEB Bus, a carryover from the stagecoaches.

 The bus has slightly smaller, 22-inch wheels with balloon tires, rather than the high-pressure tires of earlier models.
 The felloes (the rim supporting the spokes) for the first time are made of steel rather than wood.

 The bus has kerosene tail lamps and acetylene gas headlamps with the acetylene tank mounted on top of the running boards.
 The running boards and front floor boards are covered in gray ship deck linoleum.

 The owner of Car #809 restored it to their taste by adding wire wheels, two-tone blue paint, and blue leather seats.
 This car has won several car shows and was invited to the Pebble Beach Concours d’Elegance which is quite an honor.
-The owner would like to return the car to the original yellow and black of Yellowstone National Park.

 The interior of the bus features an open rollback top and comfortable seats upholstered in Spanish leather.
 Each of the four seats has a grab handle and a roof bow support bar for passengers to hold as they stand to view scenery through the open top.
 Behind the fourth seat, yet separate from the luggage area, are two compartments where the driver can keep tools, personal belongings, and blankets.